 The treatment of bad breath coming from within the mouth is good oral hygiene.

-Routine oral hygiene – a cure for most cases of bad breath
+Routine oral hygiene – a cure for most cases:

 It is important to get into a regular habit of good oral hygiene – in particular teeth brushing and flossing.